protojour/domain-engine/docs/src/rel.md

 ## Flattened unions

 Several union variants can be combined and flattened into a single type.
 This allows variants to be expressed, while preserving strong typing.
-To do this, an empty (unit) type
+To do this, an empty (unit) type is employed to "join" the variants into the parent type.
+The unit type can then be used to address the union variants in [`map`](map.md) expressions.

 ```ontol
 def type ()